OfficeDev/office-js-docs-pr/docs/develop/unified-manifest-overview.md

 ### "extensions" property

 We're working hard to complete reference documentation for the "extensions" property and its descendent properties.
 In the meantime, the following provides some basic documentation.
 Most, but not all, of the properties have an equivalent element (or attribute) in the XML manifest for add-ins.
 For the most part, the description, and restrictions, that apply to the XML element or attribute also apply to its JSON property equivalent in the unified manifest.
-The tables found at ["extensions"](json-manifest-overview.md#extensions-property) can help you determine the XML equivalent of a JSON property.
+The tables in the '"extensions" property' section of [Compare the XML manifest with the unified manifest for Microsoft 365](json-manifest-overview.md#extensions-property) can help you determine the XML equivalent of a JSON property.

 |JSON property|Purpose|